rossmacarthur/sheldon/docs/Configuration.md

 ### `github`

-A GitHub source must set the `source` field to `github` and specify the `repository` to clone, this should be the username / organization and the repository name separated by a forward slash, as demonstrated in the example below
+A GitHub source must set the `source` field to `github` and specify the `repository` to clone, this should be the username or  organization and the repository name separated by a forward slash, as demonstrated in the example below